-Otherwise, I believe the old adage of “buy cheap, buy twice” applies here.
+Otherwise, I believe the old adage of “buy cheap, buy twice” (or "buy once, cry once") applies here.
 Spending approximately this much will get you a good, pre-owned, recent model-year bike that won’t need many upgrades if any.
 This price range opens up a huge selection of good options for entry-level machines.

 A quick disclaimer: I work for a business that sells bikes.
 The Pro's Closet offers a large selection of entry-level bikes.
 I would love for you to buy a bike from us.
 But even if you don’t, I think you should always seek the best value possible.

 Buying pre-owned allows you to get a slightly higher-end bike with better components when compared to buying new.
 You can easily find great used bikes in this suggested price range from private sellers.
 But some of the added benefits we provide are a 30-day return policy, reliable shipping, a full inspection and tune, and a dedicated customer service team.
 We even offer Affirm financing that lets you ride a bike now and pay later.

 Find the right bike and you can be confident it will hold its value better, have better components and technology, and will allow you to enter the sport with a solid foundation for growth.

 Check the original price

 Just like cars, boats, skis, and computers, bikes depreciate.
 The moment a new bike leaves the shop floor it loses some value.
 Our expert used-bike purchasing team here at The Pro's Closet has studied this phenomenon for years.
 They have developed a simple rule to follow when purchasing a used bike, which you can use too.